 - Is it better to build one large CE, or two smaller ones?
-Two 20 km observatories are broadly advantageous relative to a single 40 km observatory, but also somewhat more expensive (see §7.1.2).
-Better still is the reference configuration of one 40 km and one 20 km observatory (see Table 7.3). - Should a second CE be built in the US, internationally, or both?
+Science goals requiring excellent source localization drive the strong desire for a network of detectors.
+The significantly increased broadband sensitivity of a 40 km detector is advantageous for science goals that require high signal-to-noise observations.
+Compared to one 40 km observatory, two 20 km observatories are somewhat more expensive (see §7.1.2).
+The 40 km + 40 km and the 40 km + 20 km configurations had the best performance in the study.
+Because of cost considerations and the tunability advantage for neutron star post-merger signal the reference configuration was chosen as the 40 km + 20 km configuration. (see Table 7.3). - Should a second CE be built in the US, internationally, or both?
 Having a long separation between observatories is favorable for localizing and characterizing gravitational-wave sources, so if only two CE observatories are built it is best for the second to be located far away (e.g., in Australia).
-However, two observatories in the US can be separated by a sufficient distance to precisely localize a large number of sources, making most of the key science goals accessible (see Table 7.3). - Would a triangular Einstein Telescope-like design make sense for CE?
+However, two observatories in the US can be separated by a sufficient distance to precisely localize a large number of sources, making the key science goals accessible (see Table 7.3). - Would a triangular Einstein Telescope-like design make sense for CE?
 A triangular configuration is not advantageous in places where above-ground construction is feasible (e.g., US and Australia, see §7.1.2). - To what degree are our key science goals dependent on the global detector network?
 This question drives much of the complexity of our trade study, and the answer is graphically captured in Table 7.3.
-The short answer is: much of the key science can be done with the reference CE configuration (one 40 km and one 20 km observatory), while a network of three or more nextgeneration detectors offers solid answers to all of our key science questions.
+The short answer is: the key science goals are achievable with the reference CE configuration (one 40 km and one 20 km observatory), while a network of three or more next-generation detectors will increase the rate at which these goals are achieved.